awdemos/awdemos/Nvidia_software.md

 - [Nvidia Launchpad AI](https://www.nvidia.com/en-us/launchpad/ai/) - An excellent labs resource.

+- [Nvidia GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/index.html) - Automation for all the management of all NVIDIA software components needed to provision GPU in Kubernetes.

 - [System Management Interface SMI](https://developer.nvidia.com/nvidia-system-management-interface) - The NVIDIA System Management Interface (nvidia-smi) is a command line utility, based on top of the NVIDIA Management Library (NVML), intended to aid in the management and monitoring of NVIDIA GPU devices.

 - [Triton Inference Server](https://github.com/triton-inference-server/server) - An optimized cloud and edge inferencing solution that supports multiple deep learning and machine learning frameworks.